Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

-\textbf{\textit{Reqo}} is our proposed model and is divided into segments for an ablation study.
-The base model (BiGG + single-branch MLP with MSE loss, no explanation) serves as a benchmark.
-We then add uncertainty quantification (base+unc.) to observe the impact of using \textit{UncertaintyLoss} and dual-branch MLP without applying it to plan selection.
-Next, we integrate estimated execution time and uncertainty using a fixed value (base+unc.+$f_{fixed}$) for plan selection to evaluate whether the ranking-based approach (base+unc.+$f_{learned}$ or Reqo w/o expl.) enhances the robustness.
-We also introduce the explanation module (Reqo w/ expl.) to assess its impact.
+\textbf{\textit{Reqo}} is our proposed model and is divided into modules for an ablation study.
+The base model (base: bi-GNN\&GRU, single-branch MLP with MSE loss, no explanation) serves as the baseline.
+We isolate each component by substituting Bi-GNN with single-directional GNNs (sd-GNN\&GRU) or undirected GNNs (und-GNN\&GRU), and by replacing the GRU with global add-pooling (sd-GNN\&Addpool), to demonstrate the effectiveness of the bidirectional architecture and GRU aggregation.
+We extend the base with uncertainty quantification (base\&unc.) by applying the dual-branch MLP and training it solely with \(\mathcal{L}_{\text{Uncertainty}}\) (Eq.~\ref{uncertaintyloss}), without using the quantified uncertainty for plan selection to isolate the impact of the loss.
+Next, we integrate estimated cost and uncertainty using a constant (base\&unc.\&$I_{\mathrm{fixed}}$, where the integrated cost is obtained based on a fixed rule as $C=\mu + I_{\mathrm{fixed}} \times \sigma^2$) to evaluate whether the ranking-based approach (base\&unc.\&$I_{\mathrm{learned}}$\&rank, i.e.\ Reqo w/o expl.) enhances the robustness, where $I_{\mathrm{learned}}$ is the learning-based integration referred to Eq.~\ref{eq_integration_strategy}.
+Additionally, we include a variant with the explanation module (Reqo w/ expl.) to assess its impact.
 Throughout, "Reqo" refers to the model that contains all modules.